LewisTowart/tech258-lewis-cicd/Documents/CI-CD.md

-branch dev using git, git checkout dev make a change locally, push to git hub if tests passed trigger the next job to merge the code from dev to main in your repo second job should be triggered automatically if the tests passed
+branch dev using git, git checkout dev make a change locally, push to git hub if tests passed trigger the next job to merge the code from dev to main in your repo second job should be triggered automatically if the tests passed.

 what os jenkins on in desk